ghostery/banshee/README.md

 ## Misc

-  There is a `customButtom` UIBarButtonitem which you can customize programatically in your view controller.
+  There is a `customButton` UIBarButtonitem which you can customize programmatically in your view controller.
 This button appears in the bottom toolbar on the right.
 You can also overwrite the click handler method `-(IBAction) customButtonClick:(id)sender`.

-  There are now 2 custom buttoms.
+  There are now 2 custom buttons.

 ## License